MatthewReid854/reliability/docs/Rank Adjustment.rst

 Example 2
 ---------

 In this second example we will look at the effect of the plotting heuristic "a".
 The default heuristic used is 0.3 which gives the median ranks, but there are many `other heuristics <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot#Heuristics>`_ available by varying a from 0 to 1.
 Here we will look at the effect of setting "a" to be 0, 0.3, and 1.
-The effect is fairly minimal, though there is a difference which leads to the use of different heuristics.
-The median ranks (a=0.3) is most popular and is the default in Minitab for obtaining plotting positions.
+The effect is fairly minimal, though there is a small difference (which reduces as sample size increases) leading to the use of different heuristics.
+The median ranks (a=0.3) is most popular and is the default in most reliability engineering software for obtaining the plotting positions.

 .. code:: python